 Well, wait…hang on now.
 We seem to have stumbled upon a villain with that last one, haven’t we?
 Here we have a character whose motivation seems worthy enough, and that same motivation is indeed driving him to action, but it’s just that those actions happen to involve things like mass genocide.
 This is an example of a story in which the villain actually means to accomplish something moral, but to do so is willing to use methods that are immoral.

 This represents one of the two main archetypes of villains in stories.
-The other, of course, is the more straightforward embodiment of pure evil.
-These villains do evil simply for the sake of being bad.
+The other, of course, is when the villain is just the embodiment of pure evil.
+Those villains do evil simply for the sake of being bad, whereas this one does evil with good intentions.
 Each of these two archetypes have their own place, each better suited to certain types of stories, but for the sake of this blog post let’s focus on the one whose evil actions bely their good intentions.

 The imbalance inherent in these characters is by no means a work of fiction.
 Indeed they represent a moral dilemma that lies at the very root of our modern philosophies, namely the question of whether the ends can always justify the means.
 Consider the argument made by Socrates, as reported in Book V of Plato’s Republic.
 This discourse has long been a contentious topic for how it promotes an “ideal state,” one that is established only by first trampling down the most basic of human freedoms.
 It claims that the slaughter of infants, the dictating of when and with whom procreation can occur, and the separation of children from their parents could all be used to erect a more perfect world.